 Ofcom received a complaint from a viewer about the conduct of the female presenters.

 screen at the same time.
 All of the women were wearing skimpy underwear including thongs and bras.
 At various times the women were shown adopting sexual positions, including: lying on their backs with their legs open to camera; bending over with their

 buttocks to camera; and presenters between the legs of other presenters.
 While in these positions the female presenters carried out a number of sexually provocative acts.
 Some were shown rubbing their breasts and buttocks, and touching around their

 genital area and upper thighs.
 Some presenters were shown kissing each other and touching each other's breasts, buttocks, genital area and upper thighs.
 They were also shown lightly spanking each other's buttocks.
 The broadcast also included images of a

 presenter placing her head between the legs of another presenter, mimicking oral sex.
 In addition, a female presenter removed another presenter's bra and was shown licking and sucking her nipples.
 Certain presenters licked their fingers to mimic the

 performance of oral sex on a man.

-Rule 1.6 - the transition to more adult material must not be unduly abrupt at the watershed
+- Rule 1.6 - the transition to more adult material must not be unduly abrupt at the watershed

-Rule 2.1 - the broadcaster must apply generally accepted standards
+- Rule 2.1 - the broadcaster must apply generally accepted standards

-Rule 2.3 - offensive material must be justified by context.
+- Rule 2.3 - offensive material must be justified by context.